 - Lottery and charitable games

-RI has quickly transformed itself from a hesitant sports betting destination into a full-blown hub for the activity, thanks to endorsement by Governor Rina Raimondo.
+RI has quickly transformed itself from a hesitant sports betting destination into a full-blown hub for the activity, thanks to an endorsement by Governor Rina Raimondo.

 With New Hampshire now pushing strongly and Massachusetts remaining largely hesitant, Rhode Island still has a lot of clout in New England and will retain good positions in the coming years.